 In some areas, the way we operate can be simplified, while still maintaining the right balance between industry oversight and Panel and/or BSC Committee involvement.
-We are progressing Modifications to the BSC that will enable some changes to be pre-approved, allowing for quicker implementation.
+We are progressing Modification P463 'Introduce a Standard Change Process' which will enable some changes to be pre-approved, allowing for quicker implementation.
+The Panel will make a recommendation to Ofgem on this change in summer 2024.
 In 2024/25 we will continue to identify opportunities within our governance processes where we can make changes that our customers will see the benefit from quickly.